Second Elgin COVID-19 case cofirmed, another in Oxford

 by Rob Perry of The Aylmer Express

 Southwestern Public Health announced on Wednesday, March 25, that the first case of COVID-19 in Oxford County had been confirmed.
-Following that announcement, on the same day, a third case was confirmed, this time a second person from Elgin (not announced through news release, but found on the SPH’s Confirmed Cases Dashboard (https://www.swpublichealth.ca/content/community-update-novel-coronavirus-covid-19).
+That same day a third case was confirmed, this time a second person from Elgin (not announced through news release, but found on the SPH’s Confirmed Cases Dashboard: https://www.swpublichealth.ca/content/community-update-novel-coronavirus-covid-19).

 The Oxford man and Elgin women were both described as being in his 30s and both had come in close contact with an infected person.
 These are similar to the first case in Elgin County, announced on Monday, March 23, which also involved a man in his 30s.